-- 1) Any requests for extensions/special accommodations must be made in advance, in writing and sent to the instructor via Canvas messaging. - 2) Assignments that are not neatly written up using a word processor/text editor will not be graded. - 3) If the README file is missing or the code does not compile or run according to the instructions provided you will receive a 0 for the programming portion of the assignment. - 4) Homework submitted up to 24 hours late will receive a 10% penalty. - 5) Your low homework score will be dropped. - 6) Any disagreement in scoring must be addressed within one week of the work being graded.
+- 1) Any requests for extensions/special accommodations must be made in advance, in writing and sent to the instructor via Canvas messaging. - 2) Assignments that are not neatly written up using a word processor/text editor will not be graded. - 3) If the README file is missing or the code does not compile or run according to the instructions provided you will receive a 0 for the programming portion of the assignment. - 4) Homework submitted up to 24 hours late will receive a 10% penalty. - 5) Any disagreement in scoring must be addressed within one week of the work being graded.
 All questions about grading must be placed in the "Assignment Comments" section of the Canvas submission for that assignment.
 If a response to your comment is not posted within 48 hours you can email your TA requesting that they review the comments.